 - distribution planning activities.
-These resources may include geo-targeting of energy efficiency, demand response, distributed generation and storage. - b.
+These resources may include geo-targeting of energy efficiency, demand response, distributed generation and storage.21 - b.
 Consistent with the goals of this report, the plan will specify incremental modernizing activities (beyond what is already happening through system planning) and describe how/whether they will further the integration of distributed resources, including electric vehicles, storage and microgrids.
-(For instance, the plan should describe the ways in which it will encourage distributed resources where they are valuable or useful; engage in more transparent system planning with longer planning horizons and sharing of information about plans to modernize grid-facing equipment; reduce times and costs for interconnecting distributed generation; and participate actively in opportunities for professional learning, research and technical collaboration to inform and enable transformational increases in penetration and optimization of distributed resources.) - 7.
-[Clean Energy Caucus] Utility grid modernization plans should be updated every 3-5 years (consistent with the regulatory framework) to reflect technology evolution and other new information - 8.
-[Clean Energy Caucus] There should be a process for stakeholder input into individual utility grid modernization plans, including but not limited to the identification of new technologies and other related investments and benefits - 9.
-[Clean Energy Caucus] Utilities should consider the results to date from the ongoing Massachusetts smart grid pilots and other relevant pilot programs when evaluating potential grid modernization investments, but should not wait to make grid-modernizing investments where benefits can be reasonably expected to exceed costs. - 10.
-[Retailers/CLC] Each plan will describe the process and content with regard to the flow of meter data between the meter reading utility, the ISO-New England, retail electric suppliers and the customer. - 11.
-[AGO] Utility plans would need to account for short-term, long-term, multi-year investment plans, and specific investment projects and proposals.
+(For instance, the plan should describe the ways in which it will encourage distributed resources where they are valuable or useful; engage in more transparent system planning with longer planning horizons and sharing of information about plans to modernize grid-facing equipment; reduce times and costs for interconnecting distributed generation; and participate actively in opportunities for professional learning, research and technical collaboration to inform and enable transformational increases in penetration and optimization of distributed resources.)22 - 7.
+[Clean Energy Caucus/MA DOER] Utility grid modernization plans should be updated every 3-5 years (consistent with the regulatory framework) to reflect technology evolution and other new information - 8.
+[Clean Energy Caucus/MA DOER] There should be a process for stakeholder input into individual utility grid modernization plans, including but not limited to the identification of new technologies and other related investments and benefits - 9.
+[Clean Energy Caucus/MA DOER/General Electric] Utilities should consider the results to date from the ongoing Massachusetts smart grid pilots and other relevant pilot programs when evaluating potential grid modernization investments, but should not wait to make grid-modernizing investments where benefits can be reasonably expected to exceed costs. - 10.
+[Retailers/CLC/MA DOER] Each plan will describe the process and content with regard to the flow of meter data between the meter reading utility, the ISO-New England, retail electric suppliers and the customer. - 11.
+[Office of the Attorney General/Low Income Network] Utility plans would need to account for short-term, long-term, multi-year investment plans, and specific investment projects and proposals.
 The plans should include, where applicable, preliminary cost estimates, impacts on customer reliability, grid operations, usage reduction, peak load reduction, impact on energy prices, and bill impacts on customers by rate class.

-The planning for non-wires alternatives should take into account the work of the Massachusetts DG Collaborative on "the role of DG in distribution planning" (summarized in the 2006 Report to the DPU and other documents in D.T.E.
+21 The planning for non-wires alternatives should take into account the work of the Massachusetts DG Collaborative on "the role of DG in distribution planning" (summarized in the 2006 Report to the DPU and other documents in D.T.E.
 02-38) and the Standards for System Reliability Procurement approved by the RI PUC on July 25, 2011 in Docket No. 4202."

-For examples to build from, see the Appendix featuring the IREC/Sandia Labs Report entitled, Integrated Distribution Planning Concept Paper: A Proactive Approach for Accommodating High Penetrations of Distributed Generation Resources; the NIST Distributed Resources, Generators and Storage Domain Expert Working Group (DRGS DEWG) materials on the NIST Smart Grid Collaboration Wiki at http://collaborate.nist.gov/twiki-sggrid/bin/view/SmartGrid/DRGS; Integrating Smart Distributed Energy Resources with Distribution Management Systems, EPRI, September 2012; and numerous other reports, as well as, the utility responses to Question 3 of the Grid-Facing Subcommittee's Round 2 Information Query..
+For examples to build from, see the Appendix featuring the IREC/Sandia Labs Report entitled, Integrated Distribution Planning Concept Paper: A Proactive Approach for Accommodating High Penetrations of Distributed Generation Resources; the NIST Distributed Resources, Generators and Storage Domain Expert Working Group (DRGS DEWG) materials on the NIST Smart Grid Collaboration Wiki at http://collaborate.nist.gov/twiki-sggrid/bin/view/SmartGrid/DRGS; Integrating Smart Distributed Energy Resources with Distribution Management Systems, EPRI, September 2012; and numerous other reports, as well as, the Grid Facing Utility Data Response 2.